 Mot (E1), Vector (E2).

-- Scotland fit and adventurous?
-3 days of climbing classic Scottish mountain routes can be arranged in April, May or September - East Buttress on Beinn Eighe (Diff), Tower Ridge on Ben Nevis (Diff),
+- Scotland guided climbing on classic Scottish mountain routes can be arranged throughout April, May or September - East Buttress on Beinn Eighe (Diff), Tower Ridge on Ben Nevis (Diff),

 Agag's Groove on Buachaille Etive Mor (S), Ardverikie Wall on Binnein Shaus (HS), Cioch West and Integrity on Skye's Cullin (HS).
 Please get in touch for a no obligation chat.

-- Old Man of Hoy the esoteric journey to climb the Old Man of Hoy ranks as one of the coolest climbing trips in Britain.
+- Old Man of Hoy an esoteric journey to climb the Old Man of Hoy ranks as one of the coolest climbing trips in Britain.
 This sandstone column stands 137m above the Atlantic at the most westerly point of the Orkneys.
 4 days is advisable to allow time for ferry crossings and to keep a day in hand in case of poor weather.
-You'll need to be already seconding 5a/5b.
-If you'd like to cost-out a trip to climb the Old Man of Hoy, please get in touch for a no obligation chat.
+If you'd like to cost-out a trip to climb the Old Man of Hoy, or any other Scottish sea stack, please get in touch for a no obligation chat.

-emergency and rescue stuff If you're planning a climbing trip and would you like to know what to do when things don't go to plan, I can teach you how to improvise a rescue using only the gear you'd normally be carrying.
+emergency and rescue stuff if you'd like to know what to do when things don't go to plan, I can teach you how to improvise a rescue using only the gear you'd normally be carrying.
 Knowing some simple methods of how to get yourself and your partner back on the ground can give you the peace of mind to really enjoy climbing in the mountains.